-- a change in the agreed contribution percentage; - a change in your circumstances, such as taking statutory family leave; or - a change in your working hours e.g. your contracted hours change.
+- a change in the agreed contribution percentage; - a change in your circumstances, such as taking statutory family leave; or - a change in your working hours e.g. you go part-time.

 Salary sacrifice

 Your employer may operate a salary sacrifice arrangement.
 Under this your National Insurance contributions go down, but your normal pension contributions don't change.